-4. Radical New Management Models Consider providing related service functions to support exploration such as help with permitting; information clearing house - Carefully evaluate administrative overhead and business processes in both OE and the relevant parts of NOAA - Improve the transparency of expenditures and commitments - Credibly value partnerships - Consider competitive Cooperative Institute models - Explore multi-year funding strategies - Consider crowd-sourcing, prizes, medals - Check new models for consistency with Congressional intent As the chart below indicates, OER has experimented with several modes of operation, and allocated effort among them.
+4. Radical New Management Models

+Consider providing related service functions to support exploration such as help with permitting; information clearing house

+- Carefully evaluate administrative overhead and business processes in both Ocean Exploration and the relevant parts of NOAA - Improve the transparency of expenditures and commitments - Credibly value partnerships - Consider competitive Cooperative Institute models - Explore multi-year funding strategies - Consider crowd-sourcing, prizes, medals - Check new models for consistency with Congressional intent

+As the chart below indicates, OER has experimented with several modes of operation, and allocated effort among them.
 These include spending on external or targeted competitions, its own dedicated vessel, and mapping of the Extended Continental Shelf.
 Especially in light of the prospect that the OER will continue with a budget of about \$20 million per year, far short of the \$75 million per year (plus capital expenditures) recommended by the 2000 Panel, efficiency and leverage matter.
 Thus, the present Panel makes a series of recommendations consistent with the analyses that the OER program staff prepared for the Panel that will clarify costs and revenues (including partnerships and their dollar value where appropriate).

 The Panel also recommends consideration of shifting a major part of OER funds to a NOAA Cooperative Institute model.
 In this model, NOAA would issue a competitive request for proposals (RFP) to operate a Cooperative National Institute on Ocean Exploration.
 Such a competition could produce valuable new matches and partnerships and possibly lower some costs.
-It could also involve, and the Panel recommends, a multi-year commitment, which would give greater stability to the OE program, which has tended to fluctuate harmfully from year to year.
+It could also involve, and the Panel recommends, a multi-year commitment, which would give greater stability to the Ocean Exploration Program, which has tended to fluctuate harmfully from year to year.
 The RFP might also be a way to introduce new styles of activity, including crowd sourcing and prizes.

-In considering new management models, data management looms large.
-The Panel notes the good performance of the OE program in its first decade in data quality assurance and quality control, archiving, and dissemination, and the valuable role played by the OER partnership with NOAA's National Environmental Satellite, Data, and Information Service (NESDIS, especially the National Coastal Data Development Center).
-The Legislative as well as Executive branch must maintain enthusiasm for ocean exploration, if the OE program is to succeed.
+Ocean Exploration Program in its first decade in data quality assurance and quality control, archiving, and dissemination, and the valuable role played by the OER partnership with NOAA's National Environmental Satellite, Data, and Information Service (NESDIS, especially the National Coastal Data Development Center).

+The Legislative as well as Executive branch must maintain enthusiasm for ocean exploration, if the Ocean Exploration Program is to succeed.
 Consideration of new management models might offer a chance to engage with members of Congress and the professional staffs, to learn their views about how the program might be strengthened.